Dual Role for Heterogeneity in Dynamic Fracture

-To make progress, we analytically approximated the elastic fields near planar cracks at the 2\textsuperscript{nd}-order in the crack front fluctuation~\cite{kolvinComprehensiveStudyNonlinear2024}.
-The local balance between the elastic energy flux and dissipation dictated a one-dimensional equation of motion for the crack front.
-Solutions for cracks traversing heterogeneous media showed that, beyond mere averaging, crack front fluctuations renormalize the global dissipation and speed of fracture.
-In materials of weakly velocity-dependent toughness, such as silica glass~\cite{Sharon.99}, dynamic cracks are slower and dissipate more energy than predicted by the average toughness.
-The opposite is true, however, for sufficiently rapid cracks in materials of strongly velocity-dependent toughness, as are silicon~\cite{hauchDynamicFractureSingle1999}, plastics~\cite{Sharon.99} and polymer gels~\cite{Baumberger.06,wangHowHidden3D2022}.
+To make progress, we analytically approximated the elastic fields near dynamic planar cracks at the second-order in the crack front fluctuation~\cite{kolvinComprehensiveStudyNonlinear2024a}.
+The local balance between the elastic energy flux and dissipation dictate\ik{s} a one-dimensional equation of motion for the crack front.
+Solutions for cracks traversing heterogeneous media showed that nonlinear interactions generate front fluctuations at intermediate length and time scales.
+Beyond mere averaging, the \ik{nonlinear couplings of front fluctuations to heterogeneity} renormalize the global dissipation and speed of fracture.
+We predict slower crack speeds and increased dissipation when the fracture energy is weakly velocity-dependent.
+Conversely, strongly velocity-dependent fracture energy may facilitate sufficiently rapid fracture. \ik{The effect of heterogeneity on the overall dissipation in dynamic fracture is thus nonlinear in the leading order.}

-\textit{Crack front equation of motion.} Dynamic cracks are governed by the balance $G=\Gamma$, between the elastic energy per unit area flowing into the crack tip, $G$, and the dissipation per unit area tied to the creation of new surfaces, $\Gamma$ ~\cite{Ramanathan.97,wangHowHidden3D2022,kolvinComprehensiveStudyNonlinear2024}.
-To investigate how dynamic cracks interact with inhomogeneities, the dependence of $G$ and $\Gamma$ on the crack front geometry, velocity, and history is needed.
-Consider a semi-infinite crack lying in the $y=0$ plane of a linearly elastic solid subject to remote tensile stresses.
-In the absence of heterogeneity, the crack front is straight and propagates at velocity $V$ along the $x$ axis.
-Asymptotically ahead of the crack tip, the tensile stress at the fracture plane is singular $\sigma_{yy}\sim (x-Vt)^{-1/2}$.
-The energy released per unit area is $G=G_r g(V)$, where $G_r$ depends on the loading conditions and $g(V)$ is a universal function that regulates the flow of energy into the crack tip~\cite{Freund.90}.
-For a crack front whose position at time $t$ and at coordinate $z$ is $x = Vt + f(z,t)$, energy balance becomes
+\textit{Crack front equation of motion.} Dynamic cracks are governed by \ik{energy} balance $G=\Gamma$, between the elastic energy per unit area flowing into the crack tip, $G$, and the dissipation per unit area tied to the creation of new surfaces, $\Gamma$~\cite{Ramanathan.97,wangHowHidden3D2022}.
+To investigate how dynamic cracks interact with inhomogeneities, \ik{we obtained} $G$ locally as a function of the crack front geometry, velocity, and history~\cite{kolvinComprehensiveStudyNonlinear2024a}. \ik{We then complement energy balance by modeling $\Gamma$ as a velocity-dependent and space-varying quantity.}

+\ik{We} consider a semi-infinite crack \ik{propagating at velocity $V$} in the $y=0$ plane of a linearly elastic solid subject to remote time-independent tensile stresses~\cite{Freund.90}.
+The \ik{$x$ position of the unperturbed} crack front is \ik{$h(z,t) = Vt$}.
+Ahead of the crack, the tensile stress in the fracture plane is singular $\sigma_{yy}\sim (x-h)^{-1/2}$.
+The energy released by the crack per unit area is $G=G_r g(V)$, where the equilibrium energy release rate, $G_r$, is determined by the remote stresses and $g(V)$ is a universal function that regulates the flow of energy into the crack tip \ik{and limits the crack velocity at the Rayleigh wave speed $c_R$}~\cite{Freund.90}.
+For \ik{perturbed} crack fronts whose $x$ position is $h(z,t) = Vt + f(z,t)$, energy balance becomes